isathar/Blender_UE4_VectorFieldEditor/README.md

 - Extract to your addons directory
 - Enable it in the addon manager (named *FGA Vector Field Tools*)
-- A new section called *Vector Fields* should be available in the tools panel
+- A new tab named *Particle Simulation* should be available in the tools panel with a panel named Vector Fields

 ---------------------------------------------------------------------------------------------------------